Norman Nodel

-Norman Nodel (1922 – 25 February 2000) was an American comics-illustrator, mostly known for his work in Classics Illustrated.
+Norman Nodel (1922 – February 22, 2000) was an American comics artist, mostly known for his work in Classics Illustrated.

 Biography

 Norman Nodel was born Nochem Yeshaya in 1922.

 The son of an Orthodox Rabbi, Nodel served as a field artist in the U.S. Army, drawing military maps and other firsthand accounts of the war during World War II for which he received the Bronze Star medal.
 Many of his WWII illustrations are currently at the US Library of Congress.